farod poole receives special gift

 She goes on to explain when there is severe hearing loss, a cochlear implant can mimic that process by sending an electric signal to the brain with a receiver and a transmitter.

-This past February, Dwyer activated Poole’s cochlear implant and they both are grateful for the outcome.
+Recently, Dwyer activated Poole’s cochlear implants and they are both grateful for the outcome.

 “It’s like a microphone, you can hear it good,” says Poole.
-“I can hear everything around here and it’s overwhelmed my heart rate I should say.”
+“I can hear everything around here and it’s overwhelmed my heart rate.”

 Now, this father and husband can experience the sounds he misses most.

 “I can enjoy my kids’ voices, you know maybe want to hear my wife’s voice every now and then,” says Poole with a laugh.“It’s a beautiful experience to actually hear sound.
-It’s hard to find the words and I’m still rejoicing that’s all.”
+It’s hard to find the words and I’m still rejoicing.”

 Subscribe to our newsletter